Paro Taktsang: Other structures within the precincts

-Taktsang Zangdo Pari is the place where Padmasmbahava's wife, known as the “Fairy of Wisdom”, Yeshe Tshogyal (Ye-shes mtsho-rgyal), the founder of the Mon, a convent, by the same name as Taktsang and also two other convents.
+Taktsang Zangdo Pari is the place where Padmasambhava's wife, known as the “Fairy of Wisdom”, Yeshe Tshogyal (Ye-shes mtsho-rgyal), the founder of the Mon, a convent, by the same name as Taktsang and also two other convents.
 The present caretaker of the place is said to be an old nun supported by a young trainee.

 Another important place near the shrine is the Urgyan Tsemo, the “Peak of Urgyan” which has a small Mani Lakhang.
 The prayer wheel, turned by an old monk, resounds with chimes that are heard every day at 4 am.
 Above the Urgyan is the holy cave temple known as 'Phaphug Lakhang' (dPal-phug IHa-khang), which is the main shrine of the Taktsang.
 It is also the residence of the Head Lama, Karma Thupden Chokyi Nyenci.